denko-rb/denko-piboard/README.md

 #### Hardware

 :green_heart: Support verified
-:question: Should work.
-Unverified Not verified
+:question: Should work, but not verified

 |    Chip        | Status          | Products              | Notes |
 | :--------      | :------:        | :---------------      |------ |